Enjoy the beauty of Baku: a comprehensive guide for new travelers

 ADVERTISEMENT

 Baku is considered a lively city even after sunset.
 The city has a range of bars and nightclubs offering live music and entertainment.
-Whether you're looking for a quiet night in a café or want to spend a fun night with friends in a club, Baku offers you many options for an unforgettable night.
+Whether you're looking for a quiet night in a café or want to spend a fun night out with friends in a club, Baku offers many options for an unforgettable evening.

 Tips for new travelers

-Public transport: Most locals rely on public transport, such as the metro and buses, which is an economical and easy option to move within the city.
+Public transport: Most locals rely on public transport, such as the metro and buses, which is an economical and convenient way to get around the city.

 Language: Azerbaijani is the official language, but you can communicate in Russian or English in tourist areas.